Formcentric/theme-customisation-workspace/src/themes-base/README.md

 To create custom themes:

 1. Run `pnpm create-theme`
-2. Modify the desired theme files in the configured target directory
+2. Modify the desired theme files in the configured target directory.
-3. Follow the theming documentation for proper customization procedures
+3. Follow the theming documentation for proper customization procedures.

 ## Documentation